 4. Is the Message Correct?

 Is the information factual?
 Is the message grammatically correct?
 To ensure that the message is correct, pay attention to details.
 Learn and practice proofreading techniques.
 Check for typical errors, including errors about time, place, and people.
-Refer to any previous correspondence and verify information.
+Refer to any previous correspondence and verify the information.

 - INCORRECT: You will not be affected by this change.